Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 Confirm that the ``updateOperator`` function has added/removed operator addresses by checking with the ``operatorOf`` function the state of the smart contract again.

-To continue with the tutorial click :ref:`here<wCCD-front-end-set-up>`.
+To continue with the tutorial click :ref:`here<wCCD-frontend-set-up>`.